 (ii) completed 120 hours of instruction in home inspection and related subjects.

 SB 81 creates a separate home inspector board, while HB 1421 is controlled by the bureau department.
-A version of one of the two bills could pass in 2016 and go into affect in 2017.
+A version of one of the two bills could pass.
 In the meantime, PHII will give you a nationally recognized home inspector certification and the credentials you need to get started in Pennsylvania and will help you satisfy possible grandfathering provisions when legislation changes.

 Pennsylvania Bureau of Consumer Protection